 At the time of its birth four decades ago, the graduate program in the History of Science and Technology shared space and personnel at CWRU with the newly formed Society for the History of Technology (SHOT) and its journal,Technology and Culture.
 In the years since, graduates and faculty in the program have served as secretaries of both SHOT and the History of Science Society, edited Technology and Culture, served as President of SHOT and President of the International Committee for the History of Technology (ICOHTEC), and won the Dexter Prize, the da Vinci Prize and many other honors in both the history of technology and the history of science.

-The program in Science, Technology, Environment, and Medicine (STEM) provides areas of particular strength in the social and cultural history of technology, technology and science policy, environmental history and policy, the history of the physical sciences since the Renaissance, gender issues in technology and science, and the history of medicine.
+The current track in Science, Technology, Environment, and Medicine (STEM) provides areas of particular strength in the social and cultural history of technology, technology and science policy, environmental history and policy, the history of the physical sciences since the Renaissance, gender issues in technology and science, and the history of medicine.

 During the first year of full-time study, students will take the relevant graduate literature survey courses, choosing three out of the following six course offerings: HSTY 378, 402, 427, 451, 452, and 495.
 Students will also take History 470: Historiography, Method, and Theory.
 A minimum of 30 semester credit hours (ten courses) is required for the master’s degree.
 The student, in consultation with the Director of Graduate Studies or the student’s thesis advisor, will decide the particular choice of courses.
 No more than three credits of 300‑level courses may be taken.
 Nine credits of HSTY 651 (Thesis Research) and a master’s thesis are also required (included in the 30 total hours).
 For other details on the Master’s program, see the description in the graduate handbook.